wohaco/despace/venus_express.md

    4. **Super‑rotation is speeding up.**

 After its arrival at the planet in 2006, Venus Express was able to conduct the most detailed survey of cloud motions in the atmosphere of Venus, with the surprising discovery that the planet’s high level winds have become faster over time.
-By tracking the movements of distinct cloud features in the cloud tops some 70 km above the planet’s surface over a period of 10 Venusian years, scientists were able to monitor patterns in the long-term global wind speeds.
+By tracking the movements of distinct cloud features in the cloud tops some 70 ㎞ above the planet’s surface over a period of 10 Venusian years, scientists were able to monitor patterns in the long-term global wind speeds.

-In 2006, average cloud-top wind speeds between latitudes 50° on either side of the equator were clocked at roughly 300 km/h.
-However, detailed cloud tracking studies revealed that these already remarkably rapid winds are becoming even faster, increasing to 400 km/h over the course of the mission.
+In 2006, average cloud-top wind speeds between latitudes 50° on either side of the equator were clocked at roughly 300 ㎞/h.
+However, detailed cloud tracking studies revealed that these already remarkably rapid winds are becoming even faster, increasing to 400 ㎞/h over the course of the mission.
 The reason for this dramatic increase is unknown.

 On top of this long-term increase in the average wind speed, studies have also revealed regular variations linked to the local time of day and the altitude of the Sun above the horizon, as well as the rotation period of Venus.